pwa-builder/pwabuilder-windows-chromium-docs/next-steps.md

 ## Need more help?

+If you're having trouble with your app store submission, be sure to read [fixing package errors](/package-errors.md).

-We're here to help.
+If you're still hitting issues, we're here to help.
 You can [open an issue](https://github.com/pwa-builder/pwabuilder/issues) and we'll help walk you through it.